-Currently, our directors, executive officers, and principal stockholders beneficially own a majority of our common stock.
+Currently, our directors, executive officers, and principal stockholders beneficially own a majority of the voting control of the Company.
 As a result, they will be able to exert substantial influence over the election of our board of directors and the vote on issues submitted to our stockholders.
-As of the date of this filing, our officers, directors and principal stockholders beneficially owned 23,169,647 shares (49.81%) of our common stock, which number excludes shares of common stock issuable upon pursuant to certain employment and consulting agreements held by our officers, directors and principal stockholders.
-Due to the fact that our common stock is "thinly traded", the sale of these shares by our officers, directors, directors and/or principal stockholders could have a severely adverse effect on the market for our common stock and ourshare price.
+As of the date of this filing, our officers, directors and principal stockholders beneficially owned 24,659,107 shares (7.26%) of our common stock and 51 share of our Series A super voting preferred stock (100%), which number excludes shares of common stock held in street name by non-affiliated individuals .